On-line Help With Responsible Gaming

 If you need somebody to talk to, call the PROBLEM GAMBLING HELPLINE at 1-800-GAMBLER.

 Despite all the consequences, compulsive gamblers will go to great lengths to deny and even cover up their problem.
+Do you know the signs of gambling addiction?
 Could you be at risk?
 Ask yourself these questions as identified by the National Council on Problem Gaming:

 • Have you often gambled longer than you had planned?